 The park has for many years held the coveted green flag award and is recognised for being one of the best parks in the country.
 The Green Flag Awards is a national quality scheme for greens spaces in England and Wales.

 If you visit Burnham-on-Sea during late Spring and early Summer make sure you check the events calendar for one of the free, volunteer led music events in Manor Gardens.
-The Gardens are situated on the junction of Love Lane and Berrow Road, Burnham-on-Sea and are available to hire from Sedgemoor District Council.
+The Gardens are situated on the junction of Love Lane and Berrow Road, Burnham-on-Sea and are available to hire from Somerset Council.

 The Gardens feature a formal bandstand, planted areas, play area, tennis courts and seating.
 The events held here showcase many local artists and bands.
 Bring a picnic and a blanket and enjoy an afternoon of music and entertainment within a short distance of the town centre.